leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 With no significant investment to speak of, operating an external service also means the much faster implementation of your delivery service.

-## Fast Implementation
+### Fast Implementation

 Deliveries have become such an integral part of the shopping experience that the market size for last-mile delivery in North America alone is set to rise to [**almost 51 billion dollars by 2022**](https://www.statista.com/statistics/1040519/last-mile-delivery-market-size-north-america/).

 To seize this opportunity, companies must create a delivery service quickly.
-Outsourcing to an outside partner is the fastest way to work around that problem.
+Outsourcing a fleet to an outside partner is the fastest way to work around that problem.

 Contracting your service to an external fleet is a great way to get the necessary resources and infrastructure to start delivering products or services to customers as soon as you’re ready.